needle-mirror/com.unity.multiplayer-hlapi/README.md

 ### How do I get started? ###
 * Go to the Package Manager UI in the Unity editor (found under the Window menu).
-* Make sure "Show preview packages" is enabled in the Advanced menu in the package manager UI.
 * The HLAPI package should appear in the list of packages, select it and click the Install button

 or

 * Add the package to your project manifest.json file, located in the Packages folder.
-Under dependencies add the line _"com.unity.multiplayer-hlapi": "0.2.6-preview"_ to the list of packages.
+Under dependencies add the line _"com.unity.multiplayer-hlapi": "1.0.4"_ to the list of packages.
 A specific version needs to be chosen.

 or